A decade of education:

 What we have achieved.

 Our successes to date are impressive.
-In the last 10 years, we have awarded 142 scholarships and been able to draw on donations of around EUR 440,000 for this purpose.
+In the last 10 years, we have awarded 142 scholarships and have been able to draw on donations amounting to almost half a million euros.
 Currently, we offer 100 scholarship places, which are awarded exclusively to full and half orphans.
 It is particularly gratifying that the majority of our scholarship recipients continue their educational careers at secondary schools, colleges or universities, often achieving above-average results.
 Here are some examples of which we are very proud:

 Philipp Weischer, Projekte